jplummer/erindouglass-bookmap/docs/archive/book_map_options.md

 ### Architecture:

 1. **Input File** (YAML or CSV):
-   - Wife edits this file
+   - User edits this file
    - Simple, readable format
    - No JSON syntax to worry about